Go On (song): Chart performance

 "Go On" debuted at number 38 on the U.S. Billboard Hot Country Singles & Tracks for the week of July 29, 2000.
-The song spent twenty-two weeks on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts, peaking at number two and holding the position for three weeks.
+The song spent twenty-two weeks on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts, peaking at number two for three nonconsecutive weeks, being blocked by Aaron Tippin's "Kiss This" and John Michael Montgomery's "The Little Girl".
 The song also reached number one on the RPM Country Tracks charts dated for the week ending October 16, 2000, and held that position for one week.
 The song's b-side, "Murder on Music Row", charted at number 38 on the country music charts within the same timespan.